resucutie/beyond-software/public/assets/index.md

 [Spicetify](https://spicetify.app/) :c-pc: - Multiplatform command-line tool to customize Spotify

 ## Telegram
-[Random Lists' list of Telegram clients](https://t.me/useful_lists/2) - List of Telegram clients
+[Random Lists' list of Telegram clients](https://t.me/useful_lists/2) :c-resource: - List of Telegram clients
 --Note: Not all software in there may be trustable.
 Please pay attention.--

 [Nekogram](https://nekogram.app/) :c-android: - Open-source third-party Telegram client with few but useful mods